techwithanirudh/coolify-docs/one-click-services.md

 # One-click Services

-Here is the currently supported list of services:
+One-click services are a collection of services that can be deployed with a single click.
+You can find the list of services below.

 <script setup>
   import { onMounted, ref } from 'vue'